SPLRGE/traefik/README.md

 3. Open the ``docker-compose.yml`` file and fill all the missing values
 4. Start the stack with ``docker compose up -d``
 5. Open the admin dashboard on ``http://your-server-ip:3333`` and create your admin account

+⚠ This project is still in beta and may not be fully functional.
+Opening issues is highly appreciated.

 <h2 id="technologies">💻 Built with</h2>